 This is the newly discovered Einstein Cross, J2211-3050.
 The observed effect is due to the alteration caused by a galaxy that acts like a magnifying glass amplifying and distorting, in four separate images in the form of a cross, the light of another galaxy located 20 billion light-years away.
 (Photo: Hubble Space Telescope with GRANTECAN overlay)

-Astronomers plumbing the depths of space for light dating back to just after the Big Bang have received an unlikely assist from a galaxy some 6 billion light-years away.
+Astronomers plumbing the depths of space for light dating back to just after the Big Bang have received another unlikely assist from a galaxy billions of light-years away.

-That galaxy, unremarkable on its own, created what's known as a gravitational lens — effectively a cosmic telescope — to amplify the light from a background quasar some 12.8 billion light-years away.
+That galaxy, unremarkable on its own, created what's known as a gravitational lens — effectively a cosmic telescope — to amplify the light from another galaxy.
 It's a remarkable phenomenon that not only allows us to glimpse light dating back to the very dawn of time, but also yet again validates one of Einstein's general relativity predictions.

 "If it weren't for this makeshift cosmic telescope, the quasar's light would appear about 50 times dimmer," study leader Xiaohui Fan of the University of Arizona said in a statement.
 "This discovery demonstrates that strongly gravitationally lensed quasars do exist despite the fact that we've been looking for over 20 years and not found any others this far back in time."

 In Einstein's Theory of General Relativity, he explained how the gravitational mass of an object, expanding far into space, can cause light rays passing close to that object to be bent and refocused somewhere else.
 The larger the mass, the greater capacity for it to bend light.